egel/egel.github.io/_posts/2023-04-30-home-k8s-cluster.md

 **IMPORTANT INFO:**

-If you just want to:
+If you want to:

--   learn k8s
+- learn to kubernetes course (CKAD/)
--   or/and for example you just begin your journey with exploring k8s (maybe Linux, and command line as well) for the first times
+- or/and for example you just begin your journey with exploring kubernetes (maybe Linux, and command line as well) for the first times
 - or/and using them in your local network

 I would recommend to **disable the firewall completely, unless you know what you do**.
-Both for master and for worker nodes.
+Both for master and for the worker nodes.
-I am aware this is not secure approach, but we are just start learning now and we should not put too many obstacles in the first shot.
+I am aware this is maybe not secure approach, although if you are just start learning you should focus on learning new thing.
+The proper configuration of and not put too many obstacles in the first shot.

 Disabling the firewall can remove many problems with local networking and accessing to cluster resources.

 ```